 Assessment is used to enable a better understanding of pupils and therefore enables staff to focus on and monitor the teaching and learning more effectively.

-Assessment is used to monitor and measure pupil progress, to inform planning and for target setting.
+Assessment is used to monitor and measure pupil progress, inform planning, and target setting.

 Assessment takes place in a variety of ways.
 It is not just based on formal testing, and observations and opinions are backed up by evidence and are used to inform planning and teaching.
 The following techniques are used: